CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Galecraft/Galecraft.md

 Allows the user to breath dragongale from from their mouth.
 In addition, the dragongale the user produces has an odd smokey coloring to it.
 Dragongale has a mind of its own, creating small tornadoes.
 The raw destructive power is terrifying, as given the right circumstance things can quickly go out of hand.

-#### Absorb Ichor: Gale
+#### Absorb Fellblood: Gale

-Gale can be used to absorb Ichor.
+Gale can be used to absorb Fellblood.
 This can be done near storms, tornadoes, places of great height, ect...

 #### Shockwave Resistance

-By achieving a CL 3 check, for the cost of 1 Ichor a character may gain resistance to this element equal to the points invested in this Fellcraft.
+By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
 This effect has a duration of 1 hour.